gardener/landscaper/docs/level_0/first_example_installation.md

 kubectl apply -f _your_target_cr_filename
 ```

-## Step 2 - Create Kubernetes namespace for the deployment in the target cluster
+## Step 2 - Create and apply the K8s namespace for the deployment in the target cluster

 The nginx ingress-controller will be deployed in a namespace `first-example` on the target cluster.
 The component **will not** create
 this namespace automatically.
 We must do this manually with the following command, using the kubeconfig of the